top of page

 At Balance Nirvana, we often remind ourselves—and our community—that wellness doesn’t need to be complex.
 Most healing begins with very ordinary things:

-• Taking three slow breaths before answering that message
+• Taking three slow breaths before answering that message.

-• Drinking water before you reach for coffee
+• Drinking water before reaching for coffee.

-• Closing your eyes and doing nothing for a full minute
+• Closing your eyes and doing nothing for a full minute.

-• Listening to your body instead of your to-do list
+• Listening to your body instead of your to-do list.

 None of this is rocket science.
 It’s just common sense.
 But today, that feels rare.